-Our apartments have the ideal location in the buzzing museum are ‘Het Zuid’.
+Our apartments have the ideal location in the buzzing ‘Het Zuid’.
 As a neighbour of the famous KMKA and its historical garden, the area has endless possibilities and hotspots such as restaurants, bars, shops, butchers and bakeries, boutiques, galleries, … There is always something to discover.

 Chocolate Nation directly opposite Central Station is the largest Belgian chocolate museum in the world, entirely devoted to Belgian chocolate.
 By the way, did you know that Belgium’s very first chocolate factory opened in Antwerp in 1831?
 These days, there’s a chocolate shop on pretty much every street corner.

 Over 500,000 objects in the MAS collection form a river of tales about art and cultural traditions from all over the world, about the history of the city and the port and about overseas shipping and trade.
 The MAS is more than just a museum.
 It is an impressive repository in the middle of the Eilandje, which is a thriving neighbourhood.
 Its boulevard, with glass panels that are 6 metres high, will take you 60 metres higher.
 On the rooftop terrace you’ll enjoy a 360-degree panorama of the city, the port and the river.

 Two million passengers boarded Red Star Line steamers and crossed the ocean from Antwerp to North America.
 The museum portrays their journey of being transported by the shipping company and leaving the city and harbour.
 The stories of the passengers are the main element of the exhibition.
 The museum also holds temporary exhibitions in ‘De Loods’, which is the name of the old baggage shed of the Red Star Line shipping company.